-It is therefore essential that the AX500 be connected to rechargeable batteries.
+It is therefore essential that the AX1500 be connected to rechargeable batteries.
 If a power supply is used instead, the current will attempt to flow back in the power supply during regeneration, potentially damaging it and/or the controller.

 Regeneration can also cause potential problems if the battery is disconnected while the motors are still spinning.
 In such a case, and depending on the command level applied at that time, the regenerated current will attempt to flow back to the battery.
 Since none is present, the voltage will rise to potentially unsafe levels.
-The AX500 includes an overvoltage protection circuit to prevent damage to the output transistors (see "Overvoltage Protection" on page 32).
-However, if there is a possiblity that the motor could be made to spin and generate a voltage higher than 40V, a path to the battery must be provided, even after a fuse is blown.
-This can be accomplished by inserting a diode across the fuse .
+The AX1500 includes an overvoltage protection circuit to prevent damage to the output transistors (see "Overvoltage Protection" on page 36).
+However, if there is a possibility that the motor could be made to spin and generate a voltage higher than 40V, a path to the battery must be provided, even after a fuse is blown.
+This can be accomplished by inserting a diode across the fuse as shown in Figure 9 on page 30.